HashkeyHSK/whale-staking/docs/TESTING_GUIDE.md

 ## 📋 Objective

-Write complete test cases for the Whale Staking project, covering all functionality of Normal Staking and Premium Staking, ensuring contract security and correctness.
+Write complete test cases for the Whale Staking project, covering all functionality of Staking and , ensuring contract security and correctness.

 ## ⚠️ Important Notes - Contract Architecture